risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.7/sql/udf/udf-rust.md

     CREATE FUNCTION gcd(int, int) RETURNS int LANGUAGE wasm USING BASE64 :'wasm_binary';
     ```

 2. Load the WASM binary from the local file system of the frontend.
-Note the `fs://` is URI schema, `/path/to/udf.wasm` is the real path.
+Note the `fs://` is URI schema, and `/path/to/udf.wasm` is the real path.

     ```sql
     CREATE FUNCTION gcd(int, int) RETURNS int LANGUAGE wasm USING LINK 'fs:///path/to/udf.wasm';